TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/create-api.md

 **What did we just do?**

+We just registered a new API on your Tyk Gateway by sending a Tyk API definition to your Gateway's `/apis` endpoint.
-We just sent an API definition to the Tyk `/apis` endpoint.
-API definitions are discussed in detail in the API section of this documentation.
-These objects encapsulate all of the settings for an API within Tyk Gateway.
+Tyk API definitions encapsulate all of the settings for an API within Tyk Gateway and are discussed in detail in the [API section]({{< ref "/tyk-gateway-api/api-definition-objects" >}}) of this documentation.

 ## Restart or hot reload